 where $\mathfrak{g}$ is a semisimple Lie algebra, and $\alpha$, $\beta$, $\gamma$ are embeddings, \emph{i.e.} injective maps that preserve Lie brackets.
 A morphism, labelled $(j,i)$, from $(\mathfrak{g}^\prime,\alpha^\prime,\beta^\prime,\gamma^\prime)$ to $(\mathfrak{g},\alpha,\beta,\gamma)$ is then a commuting diagram of the form

 where $j$ is an embedding and $i$ is an inner automorphism.
 We call a morphism $(j,i)$ an equivalence if $j$ is an isomorphism (\emph{i.e.} if $j$ also surjects).
-We say such a diagram~\ref{eq:objectincat} is maximal (resp.\ minimal) if the only morphisms out of (resp.\ into) it are equivalences.
+We say such a diagram~\ref{eq:objectincat} is maximal (respectively minimal) if the only morphisms out of (respectively into) it are equivalences.

 Our goal is then to find all inequivalent diagrams $(\mathfrak{g},\alpha,\beta,\gamma)$ for which $\gamma$ corresponds to the SM embedding.
-To do so, we choose Cartan subalgebras of each algebra appearing in diagram~\ref{eq:objectincat}, which we denote $\mathfrak{h}_{sm}$, $\mathfrak{h}$ and $\mathfrak{h}_{48}$ for $\mathfrak{sm}$, $\mathfrak{g}$ and $\mathfrak{su}(48)$ respectively.
-Up to equivalence, we choose $\alpha$, $\beta$, and $\gamma$ such that these get embedded into one another, (along with a compatible restriction on morphisms).
+To do so, we choose Cartan subalgebras of each algebra appearing in diagram~\ref{eq:objectincat}, which we denote $\mathfrak{h}_{\mathfrak{sm} }$, $\mathfrak{h}$ and $\mathfrak{h}_{48}$ for $\mathfrak{sm}$, $\mathfrak{g}$ and $\mathfrak{su}(48)$ respectively.
+Up to equivalence, we choose $\alpha$, $\beta$, and $\gamma$ such that these get embedded into one another (along with a compatible restriction on morphisms).

 Equivalently, using the universal property of the direct sum, we seek a pair of diagrams

 where $\gamma=\rho\oplus \tilde \rho$ corresponds to the chosen SM embedding, $\alpha=\kappa\oplus \tilde \kappa$, and $\beta |$ on the right hand side denotes the obvious restriction map.